E-Rosa/react-ui/README.md

 # Introduction
 The components section below will illustrate how to use each of the UI elements provided by @eliasrrosa/react-ui.
 To see the components working, access: [https://codesandbox.io/p/sandbox/eliasrroca-react-ui-nluynm]

+# Usage
+Install with: `npm i @eliasrrosa/react-ui@latest`.

+If you would like to import the css for the components, in any .css file your app imports, declare: `@import "@eliasrrosa/react-ui"`

+Then import any components you would like.
+As in: `import { FeedbackProvider } from "@eliasrrosa/react-ui"`

 # components
 ## ```<Carousel />```
 See this element working at: [https://codesandbox.io/p/sandbox/eliasrroca-react-ui-nluynm].